murphye/envoy-sidecar-perf-istio/README.md

-# Submillisecond Istio Sidecars
+# Submillisecond Envoy Sidecars

-This repository demonstrates how to achieve high throughput and low latencies with the Istio sidecar.
+This repository demonstrates how to achieve high throughput and low latencies with the Istio service mesh Envoy sidecar.
 With this demo, you deploy 3 Java microservices and a PostgreSQL database in Kubernetes (GKE).
 You can then run a series of load tests against the demo application both with and without Istio sidecars enabled.

 At scale, you will see the delta of latency for sidecar ingress/egress measure to be less than 1 millisecond.
 This enables the demo application to have an end-to-end p95 latency of only 10 ms, at 10,000 RPS, while passing through 7 Envoy sidecar ingresses or egresses across 3 microservices and a database.